Health Watch Home

 Report an Incident

-If gasoline was healthcare, we estimate that the Governor may have Pulaski residents paying up to $8 a gallon for gas before he would allow another gas station to be built.
+If gasoline was healthcare, we estimate that Kentucky may have Pulaski residents paying up to $8 a gallon for gas before he would allow another gas station to be built.

-News Article on State Cost Analysis Health Watch Resonse to State Anaysis
+News Article on State Cost Analysis Health Watch Resonse to State Analysis